Buying a 1/2 Carat Diamond Ring

 If you’re concerned about the visual appearance of a 1/2 carat diamond ring, consider setting it in a halo setting, which can amplify the center stone and give the illusion of a larger diamond.

-In the diamond industry, diamond carat is sometimes referred to by a point system.
+In the diamond industry, a diamond carat is sometimes referred to by a point system.
 A 1 carat diamond is 100 points, meaning a 0.50 carat diamond may also be called a 50 point diamond, or a 50 pointer.

 Realistically, you’re unlikely to see diamonds referred to this way.
 This language is not used very often, particularly in diamond engagement rings.
 However, if you hear the term “point” in relation to the weight of a diamond, know that this is what it means.